Postwar

 1964 – The 24th Amendment to the Constitution was passed prohibiting the use of a poll tax.
 The poll tax had been used in many Southern states to discourage the poor, which included many blacks, from voting.

 1965 – The Immigration and Nationality Act of 1965 was passed.
 This act was a radical departure from immigration policies of the past.
 It lifted restrictions on immigrants that were not from white countries (particularly northern and western Europe).
 The basis for admitting immigrants was prioritized for children and immediate relatives of US citizens regardless of background.
 Also admitting immigrants based on skill was de-emphasized.
 In this instance there was no quota.
 But for the first time in history there was a quota for immigrants coming from the Western Hemisphere.
 The old National Origins Formula that held from 1921 to 1965 was abolished.
-Under that formula, immigration from East and South Asia were effectively banned while immigration from Africa was severely restricted.
-Jewish leaders and lawmakers were essentially in solo in support of the Immigration and Nationality Act.
+Under that old formula, immigration from East and South Asia were effectively banned while immigration from Africa was severely restricted.
+Jewish leaders and lawmakers were essentially in solo in support of the 1965 Immigration and Nationality Act.

 1965 – Griswold vs Connecticut.
 This Supreme Court decision legalized the unrestricted use of contraception for married couples without interference.